 How Does the Knox Levett Compare?

 One feature I would love to see added to the Levett would be some kind of visibility aspect, like reflective piping or panels.
-The Knox Armour women’s Olivia jacket, which is also waterproof and has a longer cut, has “invisible” reflective panels on the back and sleeves, which I love.
+The Knox Armour women’s Olivia jacket (on Revzilla here), which is also waterproof and has a longer cut, has “invisible” reflective panels on the back and sleeves, which I love.
 There are so many ways to be visible that don’t require wearing highlighter yellow.